Bitcoin Wallet by Bitcoin.com

 Help spread awareness for build reproducibility

-Please help us spread the word, asking Bitcoin Wallet by Bitcoin.com to support reproducible builds via their Twitter!
+Please help us spread the word discussing transparency with Bitcoin Wallet by Bitcoin.com via their Twitter!

 Do your own research!